 - Parking permits will be revoked for violations of the student code of conduct and the VCHS Traffic and Parking Regulations booklet, including academic ineligibility and any unsafe and unwarranted behavior related to the parking area.

 - Students who do not have a school issued parking permit are not allowed to drive and park on school grounds.
 Failure to comply may result in disciplinary action and/or ticketing/towing.

 - Students who amass excessive unexcused tardies and or absences (based upon the threshold established by NYS) may have their parking privileges suspended and/or revoked.

-- Students will not be allowed to drive to school on Thursday, November 7, 2019 due to the College Fair and May 19, 2020 due to the Budget Vote.
+- Students will not be allowed to drive to school on the College Fair date and the District Budget Vote date. .

 It is each student’s right to attend school and gain an education as provided by law.
 It is each student’s right to learn in an atmosphere free of discriminatory and threatening influence; an atmosphere that encourages students to discuss and debate their attitudes, ideas and opinions, thereby helping to eliminate prejudice and fostering the exercise of reason in forming, understanding and defending beliefs.